 To remain in good academic standing, a student must maintain a cumulative GPA of 2.000 or higher.
+An undergraduate student on probation is limited to 12 hours per term.
+Any exceptions to that limit must be approved by petition submitted through their Advisor and Dean and received in the Registrar's Office.
 Any student whose cumulative GPA falls below 2.000 will be placed on academic probation.
 A student placed or continued on academic probation must maintain a 2.000 GPA in 12 hours of regularly graded course work (excluding activity and/or performance courses not required for the major) each semester until she or he attains the retention GPA.
 Upon raising her or his cumulative GPA to meet the retention requirement, the student will be removed from academic probation.